aldelaro5/Bug-Fables-Internal-Docs/Enums and IDs/AnimIDs.md

 # AnimIDs

-An `AnimIDs` is an int or enum value that represents the ID used to identify the animation controller of a certain [Entity](../Data%20format/Entity.md).
+An `AnimIDs` is an int or enum value that represents the ID used to identify the animation controller of a certain [Entity data](../TextAsset%20Data/Entity%20data.md).
 They are used mostly for identification purposes.

 ## About the int format vs the enum format